 - Give a great first impression!
 This could be a creative window display or an attractive merchandise setup, visible right when the customer walks in the door.

 - Provide a decompression zone.
 Give shoppers a chance to get their bearings right after they enter the store.
 Don’t place merchandise displays too close to the entrance - you’ll risk overwhelming the shopper first thing.

-- Lead shoppers to the right, then clockwise.
+- Lead shoppers to the right, then counter-clockwise.
 Research has shown that consumers simply prefer to move this way as they shop.

 - Place most popular items farthest from the entrance.
 This strategy leads customers past all the other merchandise you hope to sell - the stuff that the customers didn’t necessarily walk in to buy, but just might once they walk by it!

 - Place impulse items near the checkout.
 These smaller, cheaper items are more likely to be impulsively tacked onto another purchase as a customer checks out.
+Get the most out of your counter space by placing complementary products at the cash counter and around your store.
 These little buys can add up to big-bucks for even the smallest of retailer!

-You may not run with the big boys (yet!) but that doesn’t mean you can’t learn from them!
-Take these in-store marketing strategies and apply them to your business today!
+Even if you don't run with the big boys (yet), that doesn’t mean you can’t learn from them!
+Take these in-store marketing strategies and apply them to your business today.